kingandunion/avalon-resilient-connector/README.md

 # Avalon for IBM Resilient

-This package contains components that manage Avalon workspaces from IBM Resilient.
+This package contains components that integrate Avalon with IBM Resilient.

-User needs to obtain API token from [Avalon](https://avalon.kingandunion.com).

 ## Installation